Skip to main content

 Will opening up my floor plan affect my home's value?

 Almost always yes, in a positive way.
 Open floor plans are what buyers expect now—closed-off kitchens and choppy layouts feel dated.
-We've seen kitchen-to-living room openings add $20,000-$40,000 in appraised value on Old Northeast and Kenwood homes.
+We've seen kitchen-to-living room openings add $20,000-$40,000 in appraised value on Old Northeast, Kenwood, Crescent Lake, and Snell Isle homes.
 That said, don't plan the renovation for future buyers.
 Buyers will laugh at features you installed for their benefit that they won't use.
 Build it for how you actually live—the value follows from that.

 What happens to electrical and plumbing in the wall?